 Auto Repair Portland

-K&M Auto Service is a locally-owned and family operated auto repair shop in Portland.
+K&M Auto Service is a locally-owned and family operated Back To Top.
 Our team of ASE certified master mechanics can tackle any car problem, big or small.
 We understand that you want your vehicle drivable as soon as possible, so we work hard to make quality auto repairs in a timely manner.
 We know just about all there is to know about cars.
-We offer transmission flushes, radiator flushes, brake repair, oil changes and the all-around most dependable car tune up in Portland.
+We offer transmission flushes, radiator flushes, brake repair, oil changes and the all-around most dependable Back To Top.
 If your vehicle is having issues, let us take a look at it for you.
 We will have you back on the road in no time.

 A lot of different things can go wrong with your alternator, and we have experience to deal with all of them.
-If you suspect that your car’s alternator is on its last leg, come on down to K&M Auto Service in Portland and we will fix the problem or replace the alternator if necessary.
+If you suspect that your car’s alternator is on its last leg, come on down to Back To Top and we will fix the problem or replace the alternator if necessary.
 Contact us any time to make an appointment!